mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Authorization Server Processing Rules {#authorization-server-processing-rules}

-Authorization server processing is driven by the number of `resource` parameters included in the authorization request or token request (see {{RFC8707}}).
-The rules below apply equally to access tokens issued using the authorization code grant or refresh token grant and are mutually exclusive and depend on whether the client requested zero, exactly one, or more than one resource.
+Authorization server processing is driven by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.
+The rules in this section apply equally to access tokens issued using the authorization code grant or the refresh token grant and are mutually exclusive based on whether the client requested zero, exactly one, or more than one resource.

-For access tokens issued using an authorization grant or a refresh token, any `resource` parameters in the token request MUST be evaluated against the resources that are permitted by the underlying grant.
-If the client supplies `resource` in the token request and any requested value is not permitted by the underlying grant, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
+When issuing an access token based on an authorization grant or a refresh token, any `resource` parameters included in the token request represent an additional restriction on the resources permitted by the underlying grant.
+The authorization server MUST ensure that each requested resource in the token request is within the set of resources authorized by the grant, or otherwise acceptable under local policy consistent with {{RFC8707}}.
+If this condition is not met, the authorization server MUST return an `invalid_target` error and MUST NOT issue an access token.

-If the client supplies `resource` parameters in both the authorization request and the token request, the token request `resource` values MUST be treated as an additional restriction and MUST be a subset of the resources permitted by the underlying grant.
+If the client includes `resource` parameters in both the authorization request and the token request, the values in the token request MUST be treated as a further restriction and MUST be a subset of the resources permitted by the underlying grant.
+If no `resource` parameter is included in the token request, the authorization server MAY issue an access token for the resource or resources previously authorized by the grant, subject to local policy.

-An authorization server MAY require that clients include a `resource` parameter.
-If a `resource` parameter is required by local policy and the client does not include one, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
+An authorization server MAY require clients to include a `resource` parameter.
+If a `resource` parameter is required by local policy and the client does not include one, the authorization server MUST return an `invalid_target` error as defined in {{RFC8707}} and MUST NOT issue an access token.

 ### Summary Table